bfuchs18/FoodBrainStudy_fMRI-foodcue/README.md

 #### BIDS/code/afni/groupanalyses_paper1

 This folder contains code to run group-level analyses.
-Files starting with 'G' contain code for statistical analyses in AFNI. wrapper-python.py must be run before statistical analyses in AFNI ('G'); this script generates index and covariate files used in analyses (index files list subjects to be included in analyses)
+Files starting with 'G' contain code for statistical analyses in AFNI. wrapper-python.py must be run before statistical analyses in AFNI ('G'); this script generates index and covariate files used in analyses (index files list subjects to be included in analyses).
-Files appended with .slurm and .pbs were used to run their corresponding scripts on Penn State's computing cluster Files prepended with sensitivity_ are the same as their 'G' counterparts but include an additional covariate (snack intake, yes/no)
+Files appended with .slurm and .pbs were used to run their corresponding scripts on Penn State's computing cluster.
+Files prepended with sensitivity_ are the same as their 'G' counterparts but include an additional covariate (snack intake, yes/no)

 -   G0_copylevel1: copies level-1 GLM files in paper-specific analysis folder